 But.
 I don’t just want you to “maintain” life.
 I want you to thrive and feel incredible.
-Therefore we must consume plenty of whole food plant based (WFPB) foods for optimal nourishment, performance and health.
+Therefore we must consume plenty of whole food plant-based (WFPB) foods for optimal nourishment, performance and health.

-A plant-based diet is a diet based on foods derived with minimal process from plants, including vegetables, whole grains, nuts, seeds, legumes and fruits.
+A plant-based diet is a diet based on foods derived with the minimal process from plants, including vegetables, whole grains, nuts, seeds, legumes and fruits.

 Calories DO matter.
 But don’t obsess